-For SI: 1 inch = 25.4 mm, 1 foot 304.8 mm.

-a.
-Total length of all piping from the distribution manifold or the recirculation loop to a point of use.
+R403.5.4 Drain water heat recovery units.
+Drain water heat recovery units shall comply with CSA 55.2.
+Drain water heat recovery units shall be in accordance with CSA 55.1.
+Potable water-side pressure loss of drain water heat recovery units shall be less than 3 psi (20.7 kPa) for individual units connected to one or two showers.
+Potable water-side pressure loss of drain water heat recovery units shall be less than 2 psi (13.8 kPa) for individual units connected to three or more showers.

-R403.Electric water heater insulation.
+R403.5.5 Electric water heater insulation.
 All electric water heaters in unheated spaces or on concrete floors shall be placed on an incompressible, insulated surface with a minimum thermal resistance of R-10.

 R403.6 Mechanical ventilation (Mandatory).
 The building shall be provided with ventilation that meets the requirements of the International Residential Code or International Mechanical Code, as applicable, or with other approved means of ventilation.
 Outdoor air intakes and exhausts shall have automatic or gravity dampers that close when the ventilation system is not operating.